mridang/dprint-go/README.md

 #### Options

-This plugin mirrors `tf fmt` and does not add custom options.
+This plugin mirrors `terraform fmt` and does not add custom options.
 If you pass an override config from dprint, it is accepted but ignored.

 ### cuefmt